When is the application deadline?

 The International application deadline was January 1, 2019.
 Late applications may not be accepted.

-The U.S. citizen and permanent resident application deadline is March 15, 2019.
+The U.S. citizen and permanent resident application deadline has been extended to April 15, 2019.
 Admission decisions are released on a rolling basis.

 What should I include in my résumé?